vechain/grant-program/applications/VOTEOS.md

 ### Team Code Repos

-- No public Code Repositories available
+- No public code repositories available
-- Access to private Repositories and more detailed documentation can be granted under NDA
+- Access to private repositories and more detailed documentation can be granted under NDA

 ## Development Roadmap
 #### Overview